tegonal/minimalist/README.md

 # Configuration

-Minimalist provides a configuration via `MinimalistConfig` which per default can be customised via `minimalist.properties`.
+Variist provides a configuration via `VariistConfig` which per default can be customised via `variist.properties`.
 This file needs to be available on your classpath.
 Typically, you put it in src/test/resources.
-Next to `minimalist.properties` which is intended to make project based adjustments (e.g. change `Miniamlist.defaultProfile` to `E2E`, see [Profiles and Envs](#profiles-and-envs)), you can create a `minimalist.local.properties` which you should add on your git ignore list.
+Next to `variist.properties` which is intended to make project based adjustments (e.g. change `Miniamlist.defaultProfile` to `E2E`, see [Profiles and Envs](#profiles-and-envs)), you can create a `variist.local.properties` which you should add on your git ignore list.
-This file overwrites settings in `minimalist.properties` and is intended for personal adjustments and debugging.
+This file overwrites settings in `variist.properties` and is intended for personal adjustments and debugging.

-More documentation about the configuration will follow, in the meantime, take a look at the KDoc of MinimalistConfig.
+More documentation about the configuration will follow, in the meantime, take a look at the KDoc of VariistConfig.

 ## Profiles and Envs

-Minimalist steers how many runs will result at maximum (if not limited by other factors such as `OrderedArgsGenerator.size`) by the profile definition in use (`MinimalistConfig.defaultProfile` is `Integration`) and the environment the test runs in (defined via `MinimalistConfig.activeEnv`).
+Variist steers how many runs will result at maximum (if not limited by other factors such as `OrderedArgsGenerator.size`) by the profile definition in use (`VariistConfig.defaultProfile` is `Integration`) and the environment the test runs in (defined via `VariistConfig.activeEnv`).
 The active environment is determined from environment variables (GitHub and GitLab env vars), defaulting to `Local` if it cannot be deduced.

-Minimalist comes with two predefined enums, `TestType`s which are used as profile names and predefined `Env`s.
+Variist comes with two predefined enums, `TestType`s which are used as profile names and predefined `Env`s.
-See `MinimalistConfig.testProfiles` for what `maxArgs` are defined per default.
+See `VariistConfig.testProfiles` for what `maxArgs` are defined per default.

 ## Fixing the seed

-Minimalist outputs the used seed once the config is fully loaded.
-Use it in `minimalist.local.properties` to fix the seed to e.g. a previous run.
+Variist outputs the used seed once the config is fully loaded.
+Use it in `variist.local.properties` to fix the seed to e.g. a previous run.
 You might want to restrict `maxArgs` in such a case as well and use `skip` to skip some runs, i.e. jump to a particular run.

 ### ErrorDeadlines

-If you fix one of the following properties, then an error deadline is added to your `minimalist.local.properties`:
+If you fix one of the following properties, then an error deadline is added to your `variist.local.properties`:

 - seed
 - skip